talkiq/gcloud-rest/README.rst

 RESTful Google Cloud Client Library for Python
 ==============================================

+**Deprecation Notice**: this project is no longer under development.
+It has been deprecated in favor of `gcloud-aio`_, which hs support for all the same APIs (and more!) and additionally includes support for ``asyncio``.

 This project is a collection of Google Cloud client libraries for the REST-only APIs; its *raison d'etre* is to implement a simple `CloudTasks API`_ as well as a more abstract TaskManager.